nullox/nslpulse/README.md

 gcc nslserva.c -o nslserva
 ./nslserva -kSERVER_PASSWD_KEY

 Use CTRL+C to terminate the running process.
+Change the substring SERVER_PASSWD_KEY to a unique key/passwd for your own infrastructure.

 Reference
 =========